Flipping vs renting is a constant debate that rumbles on amongst real estate investors. This begs the question, is it better to rent or flip houses?

 Easy and quick to receive funds

-Flipping houses can be a great way to begin dipping your toes into real estate, as funding can be acquired much easier through hard money loans, versus other types of investments.
+Flipping houses can be a great way to begin dipping your toes into real estate, as funding can be acquired much easier through private real estate loans, versus other types of investments.

-Aso, conventional lenders won’t always be able to fund renovations, however hard money lenders are often already equipped with construction loan programs that are simple to add onto your loan structure.
+Aso, conventional lenders won’t always be able to fund renovations, however private money lenders are often already equipped with construction loan programs that are simple to add onto your loan structure.

 It’s a short term project

 As stated above, the average timescale of a fix and flip project is short at six to twelve months.
 This is ideal for investors who don’t want to manage property long term, as once you sell the property, the project is completed.

 On the other hand, being a landlord and renting out a property is a long-term investment.
 You need to manage the tenant’s rent payments, the ongoing maintenance of the property, and try to find new occupants when renters move out.

 Want more information about fix and flip financing?
 Check out our fix and flip loan program.

 Despite the advantages of a fix and flip investment, there are also a couple of downsides.